Alex4386/turnoff-namuwiki/README.md

 ### How to Install

 #### Mozilla Firefox
 It's now available at Firefox Add-ons!
-[Turnoff-NamuWiki](https://addons.mozilla.org/en-US/firefox/addon/turnoff-namuwiki/) **This is the recommended browser for using this add-on/extension**
+[Turnoff-NamuWiki](https://addons.mozilla.org/en-US/firefox/addon/turnoff-namuwiki/)
-~~I really love you Firefox Add-on Team!
-Your publish examination only takes 10 minutes!
-AWESOME!~~
+**This is the recommended browser for using this add-on/extension**

 Do you want to test some latest feature? follow this directions!
 1. Clone this repository.